The Do’s and Don’ts of Sell-Side Due Diligence

-Unfortunately the due diligence process is an uncomfortable experience every founder will have to go through during a transaction.
+Unfortunately sell-side due diligence is an uncomfortable experience every founder will have to go through during a transaction.
 Buyers are going to dig into your company until they see it in its raw, unmanicured form.
 In search of the "original source of truth," buyers will audit your charts and summaries down to the most granular level of data.

 With this level of scrutiny, you’ll want to be prepared when the diligence process starts.

 When does diligence begin?